brotkrueml/typo3-matomo-widgets/Documentation/Migration/Index.rst

 -------------------------------

 As the identifiers of the dashboard widgets have changed they can also be migrated to the new identifiers.
+If multiple site configuration exist the widgets have to be assigned manually to the dashboards again.

 The migration can be started in the TYPO3 backend via :guilabel:`Admin Tools` > :guilabel:`Upgrade` > :guilabel:`Upgrade Wizard`.